Bicycle Thieves: Legacy

 Many directors have cited the film as a major influence including Satyajit Ray, Ken Loach, Giorgio Mangiamele, Bimal Roy, Anurag Kashyap, Balu Mahendra, Vetrimaaran and Basu Chatterjee.

 The film was noteworthy for film directors of the Iranian New Wave, such as Jafar Panahi and Dariush Mehrjui.

 The film was one of 39 foreign films recommended by Martin Scorsese to Colin Levy.

-It was parodied in the film The Icicle Thief (1989). and in the The Carol Burnett Show sketch "Salute to Foreign Films."
+It was parodied in the film The Icicle Thief (1989). and in The Carol Burnett Show sketch "Salute to Foreign Films."

 The film features incidentally in the 1992 Robert Altman film The Player.
 A Hollywood studio executive (played by Tim Robbins) tracks a screenwriter to a theater showing Bicycle Thieves and stages what he represents as a chance meeting.

 Norman Loftis's film Messenger (1994) is considered to be a remake of Bicycle Thieves.

 The episode "The Thief" from the American comedy-drama series Master of None is heavily influenced by Bicycle Thieves.